2025 FIFA Futsal Women's World Cup: Venue

-All matches of the tournament will be held at the PhilSports Arena in Pasig, Metro Manila.
+All matches of the tournament were held at the PhilSports Arena in Pasig, Metro Manila.

 Originally, there were two confirmed venues; the other site was the Victorias City Coliseum in Victorias, Negros Occidental.
 The two venues were approved in January 2025 and confirmed in June 2025.
 Victorias was dropped as a host city in September 2025.

 Other venues considered within Metro Manila were the Mall of Asia Arena in Pasay, the Smart Araneta Coliseum in Quezon City and the Ninoy Aquino Stadium in Manila were considered.
 Outside the metropolis, named venues included the Hoops Dome in Lapu-Lapu City, the Seaside City Arena in Cebu City, and the University of San Agustin Gym in Iloilo City.